Alabama lawmakers refuse to create 2nd majority-Black congressional district

 The debate in Alabama is being closely watched across the nation, and could be mirrored in fights in Louisiana, Georgia, Texas and other states.

 The three-judge panel ruled in 2022 that the current legislative map likely violates the federal Voting Rights Act and said any map should include two districts where "Black voters either comprise a voting-age majority" or something close.
-The Supreme Court upheld that decision.
+The Supreme Court concurred.

-Now that the plan has passed, the fight will shift quickly back to the federal court.
-The plaintiffs who won the Supreme Court case have vowed to fight the proposal if enacted.

-“Let’s be clear: The Alabama Legislature believes it is above the law.
-What we are dealing with is a group of lawmakers who are blatantly disregarding not just the Voting Rights Act, but a decision from the U.S. Supreme Court and a court order from the three-judge district court,” plaintiffs in case said Friday in a statement.

 Black Alabama lawmakers say it's crucial that their constituents have a better chance of electing their choices.